HelenaCanever/carbon_footprint_calculator/README.md

 - enrich the laptop database
 - improve the calculation of the carbon footprint of laptops based on months of use

+### Version 0.3
+- fixed typos
+- graphs can now be donwloaded with a black background
+- updated and cleaned code

 ### Future upgrades
 - final product footprint (SAP, Azure, ML, Salesforce, IUPath, etc...)
 - allow more choice in trasportation (eg. Mopeds, motorbikes)